chetan54820/things-ive-built/projects/kyber-crystal/README.md

 # 🔮 Kyber Crystal Night Light

 A removable, 3D-printed illuminated crystal combining custom CAD, addressable LEDs, an ESP32-C3 and a magnetic pogo-pin docking interface.
+This  was spurred by the birth of my friend's child.
+Eventually, I hope to be able to place the crystal element into a lightsaber to power it up.
+I wanted to design something that would have multiple uses over a few years with the crystal being key to both the nightlight, and saber elements.
+Still a work-in-progress!

 ## The idea